NREL/vidyut3d/test/models/ionelec_DC_1d/README.md

 make sure $AMREX_HOME is set to your clone of amrex
 `$ export AMREX_HOME=/path/to/amrex`

+If you are copying this case folder elsewhere then make sure $VIDYUT_DIR is set to your clone of vidyut `$ export VIDYUT_DIR=/path/to/vidyut`

 To build a serial executable with gcc do
 `$ make -j COMP=gnu`